 Q: Who can apply for the post-study work visa?

 A: The post-study visa will be available to international students who have completed an undergraduate or postgraduate degree at City and who will have a valid and existing Tier 4/Student visa at the time of application.
-Students who started their courses remotely as a result of coronavirus will need to arrive in the UK on or before April 6th 2021 in order to qualify.
+September 2020 students who started their courses remotely as a result of coronavirus will need to arrive in the UK on or before 21st June 2021 in order to qualify.
 January 2021 starters have to arrive to the UK on or before 24th September 2021.